GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

-5. You will see new layers added to the map canvas and the layers panel
+5. You will see new layers added to the map canvas and the layers panel (on the bottom left).
+Move the new layers to the group "Model_Outputs".

 :::{figure} /fig/AA/mdg_aa_model_outputs_canvas.png
 ---